GuiBDBello/brackeys-godot-beginner-tutorial/README.md

 - Q: Select Tool.
 - W: Move Tool.
 - Hold Shift while dragging an object: Snap the object to an axis.
+- Hold Ctrl while releasing a Node into a script to create a reference for that Node.

 ### AnimationPlayer